Vietnam.vn - Nền tảng quảng bá Việt Nam

 Adjusting US strategy

 In 2011, the US President B. Obama's administration announced the "pivot to Asia" policy, identifying the Asia-Pacific region as a priority focus in the US's global strategy.
 Strategically, maintaining peace and stability in the Asia-Pacific region is considered a key factor.
 In terms of defense and security, the US has adjusted the allocation of military forces to increase its presence in the region.
 In terms of coordination mechanisms, the US has placed ASEAN at the center of its foreign policy towards the Asia-Pacific region; at the same time, it has actively participated in dialogue forums on prominent issues, including the East Sea dispute.
-The US also promoted the establishment and expansion of regional cooperation mechanisms, such as the Lower Mekong Initiative (LMI), the Quad (QUAD) Group...
+The US also promoted the establishment and expansion of regional cooperation mechanisms, such as the Lower Mekong Initiative (LMI), the Quad Group (QUAD)...
 In the economic field, the Obama administration promoted the international integration process through the negotiation of the TPP (2015), partly based on the development of ideas from the ASEAN+4 group, with the goal of shaping a high-quality trade framework in the region.

 Regarding regional economic integration, the decision to withdraw the US from the TPP under the Trump administration has received mixed opinions.
 Some economists believe that this move could cause US businesses to lose access to large and potential markets in the Asia-Pacific region.
 However, from another perspective, this is also considered an adjustment to protect domestic interests, when there is a view that the previous administration under President B. Obama made concessions during the TPP negotiations, especially regarding tariffs and intellectual property, to speed up the signing and create a strategic balance against China's rising role in regional integration.
 Meanwhile, China continues to invest significantly in RCEP, considering it a platform to increase its economic influence, especially for South Asian and Southeast Asian countries.
 This cautious but decisive approach has helped China gradually consolidate its role in shaping the regional economic order.

-In fact, even when the Democratic Party returns to power, the administration of US President J. Biden will not prioritize rejoining the TPP, although scholars and some TPP member countries have expressed their desire for the US to return soon.
+In fact, even if the Democratic Party returns to power, the administration of US President J. Biden will not prioritize rejoining the TPP, although scholars and some TPP member countries have expressed their desire for the US to return soon.
 This reflects a change in the US's economic integration approach strategy, in the context of the need to balance domestic interests and the goal of maintaining influence in the Asia-Pacific region.
 In addition to previous strategic adjustments, the US National Security Strategy 2022 announced by the administration of President J. Biden has added many clearer policy measures and implementation tools to effectively respond to the context of China stepping up the implementation of strategic initiatives in the region.
 Notably, in February 2022, the US officially announced an updated version of FOIP.
-Not only focusing on traditional contents such as ensuring maritime security and freedom of navigation, this version also demonstrates a more comprehensive approach, promoting economic cooperation, sustainable development and responding to non-traditional security challenges in the context of many fluctuations in regional strategy.
+Not only focusing on traditional contents such as ensuring maritime security and freedom of navigation, this version also demonstrates a more comprehensive approach, promoting economic cooperation, sustainable development and responding to non-traditional security challenges in the context of regional strategy fluctuations.

-At the same time, the Biden administration has implemented many new mechanisms to strengthen regional security, focusing on promoting military power and strengthening strategic alliances.
-For example, the Australia-UK-US Trilateral Security Cooperation Agreement (AUKUS, 2021) focuses on enhancing defense capabilities and sharing advanced military technology.
-In addition, the US is promoting the enhancement of the role of allied countries, such as Japan and the Philippines, through narrower regional security cooperation frameworks, typically the US-Japan-Philippines Alliance Framework (JAPHUS), announced in 2023.
+At the same time, the administration of US President J. Biden has deployed many new mechanisms to strengthen regional security, focusing on promoting military power and strengthening strategic alliances.
+For example, the Trilateral Security Cooperation Agreement between Australia, the UK and the US (AUKUS, 2021) focuses on enhancing defense capabilities and sharing advanced military technology.
+In addition, the US promotes enhancing the role of allied countries, such as Japan and the Philippines, through narrower regional security cooperation frameworks, typically the US-Japan-Philippines Alliance Framework (JAPHUS), announced in 2023.
 These mechanisms reflect the US's new strategic direction in building a more flexible and cohesive security partnership network in the Indo-Pacific region.

 Another success of the US is its contribution to widely promoting the awareness and core values of FOIP.
 In recent years, many related countries have successively announced their own visions or strategies for the region, showing the extent and influence of the US-initiated approach.